scikit-learn/enhancement_proposals/slep013/proposal.rst

 extracting ``feature_names`` requires knowing the order of the selected categories in the ``ColumnTransformer``.
-Furthemore, if there is feature selection in the pipeline, such as ``SelectKBest``, the ``get_support`` method would need to be used to select column names that were selected through.
+Furthemore, if there is feature selection in the pipeline, such as ``SelectKBest``, the ``get_support`` method would need to be used to select column names that were selected.

 Solution
 ########